 No Nginx MCP server — the world’s most-used reverse proxy has no MCP integration for managing its own configurations (only Nginx Proxy Manager has one).
 No HAProxy MCP server.
 No Istio or Linkerd service mesh MCP servers for managing mesh configurations.

-APISIX is write-capable; most others are read-only.
+APISIX is write-capable but dormant; most others are read-only.
 Kong Konnect’s hosted server is read-heavy with only debug sessions as write operations.
 The community Traefik server is entirely read-only.
+APISIX hasn’t been updated in 10 months.
 This asymmetry makes sense for safety but limits what agents can do autonomously.

-The MCP gateway space is fragmented.
-AgentGateway, Envoy AI Gateway, Kong AI Gateway, Traefik Hub, and Cloudflare Portals are all competing approaches with different architectures.
-No clear standard has emerged for how MCP traffic should be governed at scale.
+The MCP gateway space is consolidating but still fragmented.
+AgentGateway, Envoy AI Gateway, Kong Agent Gateway, Traefik Hub, Microsoft MCP Gateway, and Cloudflare Portals are all competing approaches with different architectures.
+Kong’s unification of LLM+MCP+A2A and AgentGateway’s Linux Foundation governance suggest the leaders are emerging, but no single standard has won.

 The Bottom Line

 For managing Cloudflare: Use cloudflare/mcp (Code Mode).
-2 tools covering 2,500+ endpoints is remarkable efficiency.
+2 tools covering 2,500+ endpoints.
+Now the default on all MCP Server Portals.
 Fall back to cloudflare/mcp-server-cloudflare for specific product integrations.

-For MCP traffic governance: AgentGateway (1,900 stars, Rust, Solo.io-backed) is the current open-source leader.
-Envoy AI Gateway (1,400 stars) is the choice if you’re already in the Envoy ecosystem.
-Kong and Traefik Hub offer commercial options integrated with their existing gateway products.
+For MCP traffic governance: AgentGateway (2,457 stars, Rust, Linux Foundation, Solo.io-backed) is the open-source leader.
+Envoy AI Gateway (1,542 stars) is the choice if you’re already in the Envoy ecosystem.
+Kong Agent Gateway (3.14) is the first to unify LLM+MCP+A2A governance.
+Microsoft MCP Gateway (595 stars) is the Kubernetes-native option for Azure shops.

-For converting existing APIs to MCP: Google Apigee (zero-code, enterprise governance) and Kong AI Gateway (plugin-based API-to-MCP conversion) are the most mature approaches.
+For converting existing APIs to MCP: Google Apigee (zero-code, enterprise governance, fully-managed MCP servers) and Kong AI Gateway (plugin-based API-to-MCP conversion) are the most mature.
+Tyk AI Studio (now open source) is the best self-hosted option.